TERREMEMBER/znbase/docs/content/v2.1/manage/enterprise-edition/migrate-to-helm3.md

 title: Migrate from Helm 2 to Helm 3
 headerTitle: Migrate from Helm 2 to Helm 3
 linkTitle: Migrate to Helm 3
-description: Migrate your YugabyteDB universes and Yugabyte Platform from Helm 2 to Helm 3.
+description: Migrate your ZNbaseDB universes and ZNbase Platform from Helm 2 to Helm 3.
 block_indexing: true
 menu:
   v2.1: